 - Possession of an unregistered firearm – All firearms in California must be registered with the state.
 Unregistered firearms often result from out-of-state purchases or intrafamily transfers.
 Without registration, possession is illegal.

-- Carrying a concealed firearm without a permit – Carrying a concealed gun on your person or in a vehicle without a valid CCW permit is illegal in California.
+- Carrying a concealed firearm without a permit – Carrying a concealed gun on your person or in a vehicle without a valid California concealed carry (CCW) permit is illegal.

 - Possession of a firearm by a prohibited person – Certain prior convictions prohibit gun ownership and possession in California.

-- Brandishing a firearm – Displaying a firearm in a threatening manner is considered brandishing and can lead to charges, even if the weapon is legally owned.
+- Brandishing a firearm – Displaying a firearm in a threatening manner is considered brandishing and can lead to charges, even if the weapon is legally owned and unloaded.

 - Negligent discharge of a firearm – Discharging a firearm through negligence or carelessness often brings criminal charges, even when no one is harmed.